kamangir/bluer-ugv/bluer_ugv/docs/arzhang/validation/village-6-template.md

 ## observations

-- the range of numpad is ~10-20 m range, noticeably lower than that of the full keyboard, which is ~50 m.
+- the range of numpad is ~10-20 m, noticeably lower than that of the full keyboard, which is ~50 m.

 ---